thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 >
 > -- Dave Farley, [Continuous Integration and Feature Branching](http://www.davefarley.net/?p=247)

 Continuous Integration was exactly introduced to obtain faster feedback to have better, greater insights into the effects of changes.
 Faster feedback requires more frequent commits into mainline.
 This forces us to work in smaller increments, resulting in better, more maintainable code.
 More frequent commits result in smaller changesets, less risks.
 In the end, achieving single-piece flow which in turn increases quality and IT delivery throughput together with reducing lead time for change and time to market.
-Inevitable, it also reduces costs.
+Inevitable, this also reduces costs.

-To obtain all of this, it means no branches!
+To obtain all of this, this means no branches!

+Over the past decade, branching became a standard in most teams.
+But it does not bring any benefits to the bottom line: deliver quality software in production at speed.
+They actually slow us down and impact quality!

 ## Acknowledgments